Cyndra-project/cyndra/resources/shared-db/README.md

 # Cyndra Shared Databases

-This plugin manages databases that are shared with other services on [cyndra](https://www.cyndra.rs).
+This plugin manages databases that are shared with other services on [Cyndra](https://www.cyndra.rs).
+Your database will be in a cluster shared with other users, but it will not be accessible by other users.

 ## Usage